GWarrenn/whisky/whisky.md

 ![](whisky_files/figure-markdown_github/unnamed-chunk-11-1.png)

 Last but not least, I wanted to find good "value" whiskies, whisky's that are on the lower end of the price spectrum but have generally higher ratings.
+These whisky's would be candidates for cocktails or if you just need a semi-decent bottle of whisky without breaking the bank (no judgement here).
 I measured this by dividing the rating by price to create a rough "best value" measure.

 ![](whisky_files/figure-markdown_github/unnamed-chunk-13-1.png)